php-dev-br/laravel-doc-pt-br/eloquent-factories.md

     - [Recycling an Existing Model for Relationships](#recycling-an-existing-model-for-relationships)

 <a name="introduction"></a>

 ## Introduction

 When testing your application or seeding your database, you may need to insert a few records into your database.
 Instead of manually specifying the value of each column, Laravel allows you to define a set of default attributes for each of your [Eloquent models](eloquent.md) using model factories.

 To see an example of how to write a factory, take a look at the `database/factories/UserFactory.php` file in your application.
-This factory is included with all new Laravel applications and contains the following factory definition:
+This factory is included with all new Laravel applications and contains the following factory
+definition:

     namespace Database\Factories;

+    use Illuminate\Support\Str;
     use Illuminate\Database\Eloquent\Factories\Factory;
-    use Illuminate\Support\Facades\Hash;
-    use Illuminate\Support\Str;

-    /**
-     * @extends \Illuminate\Database\Eloquent\Factories\Factory<\App\Models\User>
-     */
     class UserFactory extends Factory
     {
-        /**
-         * The current password being used by the factory.
-         */
-        protected static ?string $password;

         /**
          * Define the model's default state.
          *